Our annual community event Open Food Facts Days 2023 will take place this October in Paris! To be a part of it, REGISTER HERE

 What you need to know

-Recommendation: Limit the consumption of sugar and sugary drinks
+Recommendation: Limit the consumption of fat and saturated fat

 What you need to know